Godzilla86/Sentinel/README.md

 **Who this is for:**
 - Security engineers and IT professionals working with Microsoft Sentinel
 - Anyone evaluating or onboarding to Sentinel for the first time
-- Hiring managers wanting to see how I think and work *(yes, I see you 👋)*
 ---

 ## 📂 Contents